MarcGravel/TweeterBackendApi/Readme.md

 HTTP success code: 204

-DELETE will destroy follow relationship between user and user with userId matching sent followId (unfollow) An error will be returned if the loginToken or followId are invalid Required Data: {"loginToken", "followId"}
+DELETE will destroy follow relationship between user and user with userId matching sent followId (unfollow) An error will be returned if the loginToken or followId are invalid.

+Required Data: {"loginToken", "followId"}
 ```json
 Example Data: